RECENT POSTS

 let’s check the results.

-Below the adjustable payments are output as a dict
+Below the adjustable payments are output as a dict.

 As expected, the payments increase after the first 5 years

-because the interest rate at t=5
+because the interest rate at t=5 is higher than before.

 The payments then vary every year, reflecting the changes in the interest rate.